-27. The GMO would be imported to the Westmead Institute for Medical Research (WIMR) under NLRD-11938.
-Import and transport from the Australian border to WIMR will be conducted in accordance with International Air Transport Association (IATA) shipping classification 3245 or 3373.
+27. The GMO would be imported to clinical sites under this licence.
+Import and transport from the Australian border to clinical sites will be conducted in accordance with International Air Transport Association (IATA) shipping classification 3245 or 3373.

 2.3.1 Grow or culture the GMO